Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsHLS/AIE/README.md

 ### PS Host Application

 The 2D-FFT AI Engine tutorial uses the embedded processing system (PS) as an external controller to control the AI Engine graph and data mover PL kernels.
-Review the [Programming the PS Host Application](https://docs.xilinx.com/r/en-US/ug1076-ai-engine-environment/Programming-the-PS-Host-Application) section in the AI Engine documentation to understand the process to create a host application.
+Review the [Programming the PS Host Application](https://docs.xilinx.com/r/en-US/ug1076-ai-engine-environment/Programming-the-PS-Host-Application) section in the AI Engine documentation to understand the process of creating a host application.

 In addition to the PS host application (`fft_2d_aie_app.cpp`), the AI Engine control code must also be compiled.
-This control code (`aie_control_xrt.cpp`) is generated by the AI Engine compiler when compiling the AI Engine design graph and kernel code.
-The AI Engine control code is used by the PS host application for the following purposes:
+The AI Engine compiler generates this control code (`aie_control_xrt.cpp`) when compiling the AI Engine design graph and kernel code.
+The PS host application uses the AI Engine control code for the following purposes:

 * Controlling the initial loading of the AI Engine kernels.
 * Running the graph for several iterations, updating the runtime parameters associated with the graph, exiting, and resetting the AI Engine tiles.